maxmouchet/tb/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/maxmouchet/ics.js/blob/master/LICENSE)

-Stuff written during my studies at Télécom Bretagne.
+Courses notes and code written during my studies at Télécom Bretagne.
 All code explicitly written by the contributors of this repository is under the MIT license.
 Otherwise it belongs to its respective creator.

 Année  | Module                                                               | Description
 -------|----------------------------------------------------------------------|------------